Productivity2023-03-20

 4 warning signs of failing sprint

-Sprints have a sacred place in agile, and are often used as a commitment tool to streamline engineering teams.
-These two-weeks timeboxed events convert your product wishlist into actionable tasks, shape brainstorming into concrete results, and even create a culture of reviews and retros.
+Sprints have a sacred place in Agile and are often used as a commitment tool to streamline engineering teams.
+These two-week timeboxed events convert your product wishlist into actionable tasks, shape brainstorming into concrete results, and even create a culture of reviews and retros.

 Sprints never fail us, we fail sprints.